mattogodoy/omni/README.md

 ## Prerequisites

+For Omni to work, you need to have a couple of things running first.

+#### InfluxDB

+It's a time series database (just like Prometheus), but has nicer charts and UI overall.

+One of the goals of this project is to save the SD card from constant writing, so you have a few options for InfluxDB:

+1. Use their online service (there is even a free tier https://www.influxdata.com/influxdb-pricing/)
+2. Run an InfluxDB instance in a server outside the Pi cluster (this is the one I'm using right now)
+3. If you have better storage in your cluster (M.2, SSD, etc.) run InfluxDB inside the same cluster using those to store the data.

+#### Libraries

-For Omni to work, you need to have the `libseccomp2.deb` library installed in each of your nodes to avoid a Python error:
+You'll need to have the `libseccomp2.deb` library installed in each of your nodes to avoid a Python error:

 `Fatal Python Error: pyinit_main: can't initialize time`